 ■ encourage the application of acquired research skills to a supervised project

 By the end of this course students will be able to:

-■ scope and plan a research project appropriate for a dissertation of up to 15,000 words in length.
+■ scope and plan a research project appropriate for a dissertation of between 12,000 and 15,000 words in length.

 ■ apply the research methods and skills learnt during the taught course to a programme of research.